Introduction to the scenery description langage of the POV-Ray Raytracer - page 7 -

 diffuse 0.90 This is the part of the brightness of the surface which is caused by the directly hitting illumination!

-phong 1.0 A simple form of simulating highlights on a surface
+phong 1.0 A simple form of simulating highlights on a surface.

 !!!
-Remark:
+Remarks:

 The POV-Ray defaults are: (Version 3.5, 3.6): "finish { ambient 0.1 diffuse 0.6 }".
 On computers with Intel's (486, Pentium etc.) in this way the colors appear much too dark!
 It's recommended on these systems to increase these values up to "finish {ambient 0.10 diffuse 0.9}".